Setting Boundaries

 1. Think of times when others set boundaries with you.
 How did you respond?
 What feelings came up for you?
 Was there resistance?
 Was there loving acceptance?

-2. Next, visualize a person that you’d like to set a boundary with, but haven’t quite had the courage to bring it up.
+2. Next, visualize a person with whom you’d like to set a boundary but haven’t quite had the courage to discuss it.

-3. Imagine that they’re sitting or standing right in front of you.
+3. Imagine they’re sitting or standing right before you.

 4. While imagining them, state your boundary (or boundaries) aloud and how you feel in detail.